Published on June 7th, 2017 | by Joey Finnegan0

 The Huge WWE Return of BROCK LESNAR in 2012

 Huge Crowd Reactions In Wrestling

 Welcome back to Huge Crowd Reactions in Wrestling.
 This series is basically an excuse for us here at Pro Wrestling Stories to revel in some of the moments that made us lose our minds.
 I mean, we’re all pretty huge wrestling fans.
 We live for those huge crowd reactions.
 Even as at-home viewers, those are the moments we crave.
 We want to be on the edge of our seats, or even out of them entirely.

-With the beast set to be unleashed on Samoa Joe next week on Monday Night Raw after a 70-day hiatus, let’s look back at the huge WWE return of Brock Lesnar from 2012.
+In this edition, we look back at the huge WWE return of Brock Lesnar from 2012.
 See, the Next Big Thing bounced out of the company after WrestleMania XX to give professional football a shot.
 Must be nice to have those sort of options, right?
 Leave one mega corporation to see if you can make it in another…

 WWE released this statement, via WWE.com: “Brock Lesnar has made a personal decision to put his WWE career on hold to prepare to tryout for the National Football League this season.
 Brock has wrestled his entire professional career in the WWE and we are proud of his accomplishments and wish him the best in his new endeavor.”